DakotaLMartinez/ruby-collaborating-objects-lab-onl01-seng-pt-052620/README.md

 #### `Artist#add_song`

-This instance method receives an instance of a `Song` and associates it belongs to _this_ `Artist` instance.
+This instance method receives an instance of a `Song` and associates it with _this_ `Artist` instance.
+(The song belongs to this artist)

 #### `Artist#songs`